-A VPN (Virtual Private Network) is the most secure option to surf on public networks.
+A Virtual Private Network (VPN) is the most secure option to surf on public networks.
 It is one of the most useful tools to help people keep their information secure when logged on to public networks.

-Another potential benefit to VPNs, is they mask your IP with their own IP address from different location.
+Another potential benefit, is they mask your IP with their own address from different location.
 You could physically be in the Australia, but your VPN would show that you’re in a different location.

-Not all VPN services are created equal.
-There are some free VPNs that are less secure than the paid ones.
-Paid VPNs do cost some money, but they gives additional security to your needs.
+Not all services are created equal.
+There are some free services that are less secure than the paid ones.
+Paid ones do cost some money, but they gives additional security to your needs.
 Here is the list of best VPNs that help guarantee your privacy and security.

 3. Use HTTPS